-But doing that isn’t so easy.
-Cause along with all the hardwork, anxiety and figuring of the way forward you also have to convince your parents to let you ditch that safe job for something different!
+But veering away from a path that’s laid out for you isn’t going to be a walk in the park by a long shot.
+That’s because, along with all the hard work and the anxiety of figuring the way forward, you also have to convince your parents to let you ditch a safe job for something different!
 Yes, you could always just defy your parents and do whatever you want; sometimes it’s necessary, but mostly it’s just taking the easier way out (and it is not recommended).
 Why?
-Cause what is success without a family around to share it with?
+Because what is success without a family around to share it with?
 Also, your parents are a bigger asset than you think.

 Their maturity, experience, and perspective can play a huge role in helping you achieve your goals.
-They will often be the only ones you can trust or fall back to when in need.
+They will often be the only ones you can trust or fall back on when you find yourself burned out.
 And of course, they love you just as much as you love them.
-So don’t look for a detour, make your parents believe in you and in your passion.
+So don’t look for a detour!
+Instead, make your parents believe in you and in your passion.

 Understand Your Parents’ Perspective